Spotlight Series: ‘Benefactors of Posterity: The Founding Era of the Filson Historical Society 1884-1899’ with Daniel Gifford

 7:00 pm - 8:00 pm

-Founded in 1884 and named for John Filson (1753-88), Kentucky’s first historian, the Filson Historical Society collects, preserves, and publishes historical material pertaining to Kentucky and adjoining states.
-The collections of books, manuscripts, art, photographs, and artifacts are available to everyone.
+Founded in 1884 and named after John Filson (1753-1788), Kentucky’s first historian, the Filson Historical Society collects, preserves and publishes historical material pertaining to Kentucky and adjoining states.
+The collections of books, manuscripts, art, photographs and artifacts are available to everyone.

-Daniel Gifford is a public historian who focuses on American popular and visual culture, as well as museums in American culture.
-His career spans both academia and public history, including several years with the Smithsonian Institute.
-He currently serves on the Board of Directors of the Filson Historical Society in Louisville, KY, and teaches as an adjunct professor for the University of Louisville History Department.
+Gifford’s career focuses on both academic and public history, with a concentration on American popular and visual culture and museums in American culture.
+He also spent several years with the Smithsonian Institute.
+He currently serves on the Board of Directors for the Filson Historical Society in Louisville, KY, and teaches as an adjunct professor for the University of Louisville’s History Department.

 A book sale and signing will follow the presentation.